zillow/salve/README.md

 python scripts/export_alignment_hypotheses.py --num_processes {NUM.
 DESIRED PROCS.} \
     --raw_dataset_dir {PATH TO ZIND} --hypotheses_save_root {DIRECTORY WHERE TO DUMP OUTPUT}
 ```
+Using 20-30 processes is recommended, and even with 30 processes, the generation may take 1-2 hours to complete.

 Next, clone the repository:
 ```bash